 Security Deposit Withholding Dispute Calculator

-Estimate a potential claim value when a landlord may have wrongfully withheld part of a residential security deposit.
-This page is built for planning, negotiation prep, and plain-language understanding.
-It is not legal advice and does not replace local legal research.
+Estimate a possible claim value when a landlord may have kept part of a residential security deposit after move-out.
+Use it to compare demand-letter numbers, settlement ideas, or small-claims scenarios.
+It is not legal advice and it does not replace local legal research.

 Important: this tool is educational only.
-Some jurisdictions use fixed penalties instead of multipliers, some apply enhanced damages only after a specific factual finding, and some cap what can be recovered.
-Attorney fees, interest, court costs, local notice requirements, and offsets for unpaid rent or legitimate repairs are not included here.
-Always verify the actual statute, case law, and filing rules where the property is located.
+Some jurisdictions use fixed penalties instead of multipliers, some allow enhanced damages only after a specific finding, and some cap the amount recoverable.
+Attorney fees, interest, court costs, offsets for unpaid rent, and legitimate repair deductions are outside the model.
+Always verify the actual statute, notice deadline, and filing rules where the property is located.

 - Enter the security deposit amount you paid at move-in.
 If you truly do not know it, you can leave it blank and still explore the math.